 User ID Verification Service with backed in privacy focus

 In a democratic environment, the lack of data privacy and mounting problems with the way personal data is stored and recorded can cause havoc.
 The inability to protect and maintain data privacy will not just affect credit scores, but could threaten a business’ regular functions.
 One of the core problems, which Passbase wants to solve with the latest security and encryption standards.

 The impact of data hijacking is far-fetched - nearly 50 million accounts on Facebook fell prey to a security breach, through which data was collected to try and influence the course of the 2016 U.S. presidential elections and the Brexit vote.

-Relying on strong identity verification solutions gives users confidence about the identity of the person on the other side of the platform.
-Online ID verification is pitched to be the first step to gain and rebuild trust.
+Relying on strong user identity verification solutions gives customers confidence about the identity of the person on the other side of the platform.
+Online user ID verification is pitched to be the first step to gain and rebuild trust.
 Better yet, verifying a user’s correct identity is crucial when it comes to managing risk.

 “The long-term opportunity such innovation presents is even bigger.
 Banks are already experts in vouching for people’s identities, so if they were to figure out how to successfully digitize customer identification, this could help them secure a valued place, and relevance, in a modernizing economy,” a Business Insider report highlighted.

 Various Components besides ID verifications

 However, like most digital services, online user ID verification isn’t an overnight fix.
 There’s a constant need to reimagine and modify the way user identity verification solutions are provided to clients.

 Be it online user identity verification or receiving fast, secure access to their payments platform, most consumers don’t want delays.
 Users want processes to be quick, seamlessly fitting into their busy lives while ensuring they carry top security features to protect them from identity theft and fraud.